 The Curriculum at Huncoat Primary School

+We teach an explicit Literacy & Numeracy curriculum to enhance the skills of Reading, Writing, Speaking & Listening, Reasoning and Arithmetic at a deeper level.
 The other subjects are taught through an thematic approach where appropriate to help inspire, motivate and deepen skills in a variety of ways.
 This thematic approach may be taught as blocked units or throughout a half term.
 Throughout our website you can see the evidence of this learning in the galleries and the 'love for learning' we instill here at Huncoat.

 At Huncoat our subject leaders work together in teams to enhance and enrich our Curriculum and support each other.

 Problem Solving Team: Maths, Science, Computing and Design Technology

 Expressive Learning Team: Literacy, Art, Music, Languages, PE

 Wider World Team: Inclusion & SEN, History, Geography, RE, PSHE

 At Huncoat we are on a journey to develop Growth Mindset in all our learners including staff and children.
 We actively encourage children to 'grow' their brains by challenging themselves, never giving up, using our value of determination, and accepting that failure is needed to succeed.
 Here we provide a safe environment for children to explore, challenge themselves and try, try again until they can do it!